ryu1kn/whatsdone/README.md

 ## Test

 * Unit test: Backend/frontend modules have their own unit test
-* Performance test: Written in Scala using Gatling. see it's [README](./test/performance/README.md)
+* Performance test: Written in Scala using Gatling. see its [README](./test/performance/README.md)

 ## Tools